6110-sp24/6110-sp24.github.io/_pages/quizzes.md

 ## Quiz 1

-{: .warning }
-During the review session, we stated that Godbolt would be allowed during the quiz.
-We will actually **not allow** usage of Godbolt during the quiz.
-Apologies for the late policy change.

 Quiz 1 will be held during class time on __Friday, March 15__ at our usual classroom (32-124).
 The quiz will cover material up to the Code Generation lectures.
 This corresponds to:
 - Lecture slide decks 1--6 on the [Lecture Slides][lecture-notes] page.